Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## 0. Before we get started!

-Due to Fedora Atomic's immutable nature, we will need to use a "trick" to get the drivers correctly working with SecureBoot.
+Due to Fedora Atomic's immutable nature, we will need to use a "trick" to get the drivers correctly working with Secure Boot.
 Thanks to CheariX for providing the fix to everyone: https://github.com/CheariX/silverblue-akmods-keys

 The beauty of Atomic is the possibility to revert if anything gets messed up!
 Please check the official Fedora documentation to learn how you can do so: